Philippus/elastic4s/README.md

 ## Introduction

 The basic format of the DSL is that requests (eg a search request, a delete request, an update request, etc) are created using the DSL, and then they are passed to the `execute` method on the client instance, which will return a response.
+The requests are written in a style that is similar to SQL.
+Eg, `search in "index/type" query "findme"`

 All requests on the client are asynchronous and will return a standard Scala `Future[T]` where T is the response type appropriate to your request.
 For example a search request will return a response of type `SearchResponse`.